GeoBigData/gbdx-training/task_to_platform.md

 ### write
 - a Dockerfile contains the set of instructions to build a Docker image
-- this Docker image will contain your scripts, along with the OS, libraries and dependencies needed for your script to execute
+- this Docker image will contain your scripts, along with the OS, libraries and dependencies needed to execute your script
-- a good practice is to place scripts within a /bin directory within the directory that contains the Dockerfile
+- a good practice is to place scripts within a /bin directory that lives next to the Dockerfile
   - my_docker_project/bin/clip_raster.py
   - my_docker_project/Dockerfile
-- include the following code in a file named `Dockerfile`, with no extension
+- include the following code in a file named `Dockerfile` (no extension)

 ```
 FROM ubuntu:latest